Software Products for the Radiological Sciences

 To include all prior changes:

-27 Dec 2017: The only change in Dosmetry Check version 5 release 5 is that the statistics for the gamma passing rate on a plane intersecting a selected ROI volume will be displayed in the auto report on that plane.
+24 Jan 2018: Dosmetry Check version 5 release 5 dated 24 Jan 2018.
+Corrected error introduced in V 5 R 2 in regard to electron contamination calculation for the CC algoritihm near dmax.
+The statistics for the gamma passing rate on a plane intersecting a selected ROI volume will be displayed in the auto report on that plane.
 Prior only the statistics for the patient volume, the external contour, was shown.
 Now all volumes selected for gamma volume histogram will also be reported on the transverse, coronal, and sagittal planes.
 The statistics is only for points on the plane inside the respective volume.

 18 Dec 2017: A correction was made in program ConvertIMATImages that corrected the writing of a text file into the folder where the calibation is stored for future use, that will eventually result in an error message that not all input files could be processed when in fact no real error occurred.

 11 Dec 2017: Dosimetry Check Version 5 release 4, bug fix for TomoTherapy machine in regard to re-computing a plan computed from an earlier version, lacking a file recently added below.
 Program would initially fail to pick up the dose convert constant, resultion in no dose being computed.